EternityForest/EmberOS/README.md

 * Sets up a US keyboard layout(This will eventually be set through /sketch if there's interest)
 * Boots by default into a Chromium fullscreen kiosk(Exit with alt-f4) pointed at http://localhost

-* Keeps the default customPiOs behavior of configuring WiFi in /boot, not sketch.
+* Allows configuring NetworkManager via /sketch/networks

 * Does NOT make the NTFS partition /sketch read only.
 You have to do that one yourself if you want it.